When to plant Yarrow in Washington County, IL

 Washington County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 20.

-Washington County County sits in USDA Zone 6b.
+Washington County sits in USDA Zone 6b.
 Yarrow grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Yarrow grow in Washington County County's climate?
+Can Yarrow grow in Washington County's climate?

 Your Washington County Garden Planner — Free